 Tees Valley is a region on the up – read more about our plans for economic growth below.

-Bouncing back after the pandemic, the Tees Valley is an area that continues to see economic growth, and ongoing investments in key and emerging sectors will see that trend continue.
+Tees Valley is an area that continues to see strong economic growth, and ongoing investments in key and emerging sectors.
+In the financial year 2023/24 TVCA has invested £420 million into the region.

 The Strategic Economic Plan for Tees Valley sets out our goals between 2016 and 2026.
 It is our local Industrial Strategy that includes plans to diversify and accelerate growth in the local economy to benefit businesses and residents.